-The third of three cases issued on January 30, 2015 by the Sprint judicial court of Massachusetts, was the case of Doktor v.
+The third of three cases issued on January 30, 2015 by the Supreme Judicial Court of Massachusetts was the case of Doktor v.
 Doktor.
 As in Chin and Rodman, this case dealt with the issue of an existing alimony award, merged into final judgment, and the application of the retirement provisions of the Alimony Reform Act of 2011.
-Essentially, it’s the third of three cases dealing with whether alimony established prior to the act can be terminated when the payor reach his retirement age.
-And, as in the other two cases, the court found that it cannot, absent a material change in circumstances, which was the standard prior to the enactment of the act.
+Essentially, it’s the third of three cases dealing with whether alimony established prior to the act can be terminated when the payor reaches retirement age.
+And, as in the other two cases, the court found that it cannot, absent a material change in circumstances, which was the standard prior to the enactment of the Act.

 Just a little background on this case to give you some context.
 Joseph and Dorothy were married 20 years and divorced in 1992.
 The Alimony Reform Act of 2011 became effective on March 1, 2012.
-Through the course of their marriage, these two lived a pretty lavish lifestyle.
-They lived in a nice four bedroom colonial home, went on vacations every year with the kids, and husband bought wife jewelry regularly found the trial court.
+Through the course of their marriage, the parties lived a pretty lavish lifestyle.
+They lived in a nice four-bedroom colonial home, went on vacations every year with the kids, and the husband bought the wife jewelry regularly, found the trial court.

-Similarly to the other two alimony cases released on the same day, the SJC concluded that except in very limited circumstances the provisions of the alimony reform act of 2011 acted prospectively, not retroactively two cases already established prior to the effective date of March 1, 2012.
-While there is some exception to that rule, mainly the length of time that the alimony can go for, alimony cannot be terminated just because the pay or has reached retirement age.
+Similarly to the other two alimony cases released on the same day, the SJC concluded that except in very limited circumstances the provisions of the Alimony Reform Act of 2011 acted prospectively, not retroactively to cases already established prior to the effective date of March 1, 2012.
+While there is some exception to that rule–mainly the length of time that the alimony can go for–alimony cannot be terminated just because the payor has reached retirement age.